geoffrich/svelte-cloudinary-demo/README.md

 VITE_PUBLIC_CLOUDINARY_CLOUD_NAME="CLOUD NAME GOES HERE"
 ```

+To see the image used in the demo, set "dimxnfwwf" as the cloud name.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: